-In this article, we provide an overview on glass-based flexible integrated photonics based on both ultra-thin glass substrates and hybrid polymer-glass device architectures.
+In this article, we provide an overview on flexible integrated photonics.
 We illustrate through the examples of glass-based bendable and stretchable photonics that clever mechanical designs can lift constraints imposed on intrinsic mechanical properties of constituent materials in flexible systems, thereby allowing the creation of highly compliant device modules out of brittle materials including glass.
-Inorganic glasses, now formally introduced into the expanded material repertoire for flexible photonics, offer important performance edge compared to organic polymers, including significantly widened accessible range of optical properties, superior thermal and chemical stability, as well as highly versatile processing routes compatible with a diverse set of materials for photonic integration.
+Inorganic glasses, now formally introduced into the expanded material repertoire for flexible photonics, offer important performance edge compared to organic polymers, including significantly widened accessible range of optical properties, superior thermal and chemical stability, as well as highly versatile processing routes compatible with a diverse set of materials commonly used in photonic integration.
 We foresee that these useful attributes of glass materials for photonic integration, evidenced by our initial demonstration of flexible glass waveguide-integrated photodetectors, will ultimately pave the path towards a fully integrated flexible photonic circuitry.